ALA Division Presidents' Programs, Chair Programs, and other Featured Speakers

 Saturday, June 23, 8:30am – 10:00am

 The LRRT Research Forum offers the opportunity for investigators to present research papers examining emerging topics in library and information science research.
 Peer-reviewed papers will feature examples of excellence in research, relating to new and under-studied topics in the broad field of information services, as well as theory, methods, and practices in library research, with the potential to make significant contributions to the field, particularly regarding library advocacy, diversity, inclusion, and equity.
 The papers exemplify a strong use of theory, clear and well-organized research design, and appropriate data gathering and analysis methods.
+Get details and add to your schedule.

 (LSSIRT) Moving Up the Library's Ever-Changing Ladders